-The table below sets forth certain information as of March 15, 2020, except as noted below, with respect to the beneficial ownership of the Company's Class A Common Stock and Class B Common Stock by (i) each person the Company believes beneficially holds more than 5% of any class of the outstanding shares of the Company's common stock based solely on the Company's review of SEC filings; (ii) each director or director nominee of the Company; and (iii) each NEO of the Company.
+The table below sets forth certain information as of March 15, 2021, except as noted below, with respect to the beneficial ownership of the Company's Class A Common Stock and Class B Common Stock by (i) each person the Company believes beneficially holds more than 5% of any class of the outstanding shares of the Company's common stock based solely on the Company's review of SEC filings; (ii) each director or director nominee of the Company; and (iii) each NEO of the Company.
+Information set forth below for Mr. Sullivan is as of October 15, 2020, the date of his separation from the Company.